moodle/devdocs/docs/processes/development/index.md

 Submitting an issue to integration is much the same as for any Moodle code.
 In some cases the Component Lead may perform a Component Lead Review instead of the integration team.
 See [[Integration Review]] and the information about the integration workflow above.

 ## Fixing a bug
 Bug fixes, and minor features or enhancements should go through the following process.
-(The only exception is English language string typo fixes or suggested improvements, which may be contributed to the en_fix language pack on the [http://lang.moodle.org/ Moodle translation site].)
+(The only exception is English language string typo fixes or suggested improvements, which may be contributed to the en_fix language pack on the [Moodle translation site](http://lang.moodle.org/).)
 ### Make sure there is a tracker issue
 Every change must have an issue in the tracker.
 If you are fixing a bug, there is probably one there already, but if not, create one. [[Tracker tips|Tips for searching tracker]].
 ### Decide which branches the fix is required on